 There is no app specifically but they have plenty of dashboard templates available by navigating from the Sheets home screen.
 You can use these free dashboards to create dashboard with Google spreadsheet and customize it as you like.

 The Bottom Line

-Building a custom Google Sheets Dashboard may be ideal for your business.
+Building a Google Sheets Dashboard may be ideal for your business.
 But, there are plenty of templates available on the web, including on this page.
-You can start from there and add your own touches to build the perfect dashboard that fulfills all of your needs.
+You can start from there and add your own touches to create a dashboard from Google Sheets that fulfills all of your needs.

-If you had some trouble understanding the concepts in this article, don’t forget to download our template to experiment with and make changes to with your desired data points.
+If you had some trouble understanding the concepts of Google Sheets create dashboard in this article, don’t forget to download our template to experiment with and make changes to with your desired data points.